federicohermo/container-status/README.md

 ### Dark Mode

 The `Dark Mode Toggle` is available in the navigation bar, allowing users to switch between light and dark themes.
+A `Theme Context` alongside a custom React Hook called `useTheme` are used to access the `Dark Mode` across the entire application.

 ## Technologies Used